 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-Frostburg State University’s Percussion Ensemble, directed by Dr. Ronald Horner, will present its Fall Concert on Thursday, Dec.
-5, at 7:30 p.m. in the Pealer Recital Hall of FSU’s Performing Arts Center.
+Frostburg State University’s Percussion Ensemble will perform its fall concert on Thursday, Dec.
+4, at 7:30 p.m. in the Pealer Recital Hall of FSU’s Performing Arts Center.
 The concert is free and open to the public.

 For more information, contact the Department of Music at 301-687-4109.